jacksonbarreto/Higher-Education-Institutions-in-Germany-Dataset/README.md

 The data includes the following fields for each institution:

-- Number: A unique identifier assigned to each institution.
+- Id: A unique identifier assigned to each institution.
+- Region: The federal state in which the institution is located.
 - Name: The full name of the institution.
 - Category: Indicates whether the institution is public or private.
-- Region: The federal state in which the institution is located.
 - Url: The website of the institution.

 ## Methodology